TIPS Explained: Your Inflation Shield in 2026

 Conclusion

-TIPS are one of the few investments that let you lock in a guaranteed return above inflation with the full faith and credit of the U.S. government behind them.
-At a 10-year real yield of 1.82%, the current entry point is the most attractive in over a decade.
+TIPS offer one of the few guaranteed-above-inflation returns available with the full backing of the U.S. government.
+At a 10-year real yield of 1.896%, the current entry point is the most attractive in over a decade.

 Frequently Asked Questions